caleboki/tighten-code-challenge/README.md

 ## Testing

-To run the test suite for the application, open a new terminal window, navigate to the project directory, and run the following command: `./vendor/bin/sail test`.
-This will execute the PHPUnit test suite and display the results in your terminal.
+To run the test suite for the application, open a new terminal window, navigate to the project directory, and run the command: `./vendor/bin/sail test`.
+This will execute the PHPUnit test suite and display the results in the terminal.

 ## API Documentation